 Currently, Michael's focus and love is centered around building and maintaining Rational Unicorn Legal Services LLC.
 This is the third business he has owned (a mediation company and a real estate company were the previous two).
 His goal is to be himself as an attorney and to not take on some random un-relatable persona.
 He wants to have a career that not only helps people with legal services, but is honest and stemmed upon the belief that business and community building are not dichotomous.
 He is thrilled to utilize not only his legal skills, but his experiences from the past (good and bad, failures and successes) to help people achieve their goals.

-When not working on legal services, he volunteers at a variety of non-profit events during the year.
+When not working on legal services, he volunteers at a variety of non-profits.
 He currently serves on two non-profit boards.
 One of these roles is volunteer Co-Director for the Portland Chapter of New Leaders Council (NLC), Hatch Innovation, and Main Street Alliance of Oregon.
 “The New Leaders Council, is the leading training program for progressive Millennials.
 NLC equips our leaders with the skills to run for office, manage campaigns, create start ups and networks of thought leaders.
 NLC leaders take their activism back into their communities and workplaces to impact progressive change."
 His other volunteer board role is with Hatch Innovation, a social entrepreneurial innovation incubator that enables people to build enterprises that improve communities.
 “Main Street Alliance of Oregon is the Oregon Chapter of the Main Street Alliance.
 MSA is a national network of small business coalition working to build a new voice for small businesses on important public policy issues.
 MSA small business owners share a vision of public policies that work for business owners, our employees, and the communities we serve.”

-Michael in his free time enjoys hiking, reading political articles, watching movies, and spending time with his amazing boyfriend Andy and unbelievably cute dog Edison.
+In his free time, Michael enjoys hiking, reading political articles, watching movies, and spending time with his amazing boyfriend Andy and unbelievably cute dog Edison.

 Oregon State Bar Member, License # 173844, 2017